vtex-apps/shelf/docs/README.md

 >⚠️ Warning
 >
-> Aiming to display a flexible product list, the `shelf` block is deprecated and is now configured using the [Product Summary List](https://developers.vtex.com/vtex-developer-docs/docs/vtex-product-summary-productsummarylist), the [Product Summary Shelf](https://developers.vtex.com/vtex-developer-docs/docs/vtex-product-summary) and the [Slider Layout](https://developers.vtex.com/vtex-developer-docs/docs/vtex-slider-layout) blocks.
+> Aiming to display a flexible product list, the `shelf` and `shelf.relatedProducts` block is deprecated and is now configured using the [Product Summary List](https://developers.vtex.com/vtex-developer-docs/docs/vtex-product-summary-productsummarylist), the [Product Summary Shelf](https://developers.vtex.com/vtex-developer-docs/docs/vtex-product-summary) and the [Slider Layout](https://developers.vtex.com/vtex-developer-docs/docs/vtex-slider-layout) blocks.
 To learn how to configure it, access [Building a Shelf](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-building-a-shelf).

 The Shelf app displays a list of products on your store pages, helping you build your shop window and work on your store's visual merchandising.